syncfusion-content/uwp-docs/uwp/sfcolorpalette/Overview.md

 ---
 layout: post
-title: Features overview of SfColorPalette control for UWP
+title: Overview of SfColorPalette control for UWP
-description: Features overview of SfColorPalette control for UWP
+description: A quick overview of SfColorPalette control for UWP which allows to select a color from a set of swatches using touch navigation
 platform: uwp
 control: SfColorPalette
 documentation: ug